snakers4/silero-vad/README.md

   Silero VAD reaps benefits from the rich ecosystems built around **PyTorch** and **ONNX** running everywhere where these runtimes are available.

+- **No Strings Attached**

+   Published under permissive license (MIT) Silero VAD has zero strings attached - no telemetry, no keys, no registration, no built-in expiration, no keys or vendor lock.

 <br/>
 <h2 align="center">Typical Use Cases</h2>
 <br/>